KURDISH FRIED BREAD WITH NIGELLA SEEDS (VEGAN)

 2. In a separate bowl add in the yeast, sugar, salt and 1 cup of warm water.
 Stir for a few minutes until it all mixes together, then make a well in the flour and pour the yeast mixture in.
 Slowly stir together with a spoon.

-3. Add 2 tbsp sunflower oil and ¼ cup of warm water to the mixture and knead the dough with your hand for a few minutes until it forms a smooth, elastic ball.
+3. Add 2 tbsp sunflower oil and 1 tbsp nigella seeds to the mixture and knead the dough with your hands for a few minutes until it forms a smooth, elastic ball (add some more warm water to the dough at this point if you feel it needs it, I use about ¼ cup).

 4. Cover the bowl with cling film or a tea towel and leave to prove in a warm place for about an hour.